 - the Rights of the Child in situations where war resisters who have children face removal (deportation) from Canada; and

-- the differential punishment that US war resisters have faced if returned to the US (most deserters received administrative discharges; those who spoke out against the Iraq war, such as the war resisters, received harsh prison sentences).
+- the differential punishment that US war resisters have faced if returned to the US (most deserters received administrative discharges; those who spoke out against the Iraq war received harsh prison sentences).

-Our support for the US war resisters has included coordinating material support through the Quaker community, encouraging their engagement with elected representatives, providing letters to the court citing our concerns about process and legal issues, and preparing interventions raising substantial issues to raise with the court.
+Our support for war resisters included coordinating material support through the Quaker community, encouraging Quaker engagement with elected representatives, providing letters to the court citing our concerns about process and legal issues, and preparing interventions raising substantial issues to raise with the court.

 Conscientious objection & international law